Marshall just unveiled next-gen Bluetooth speakers with even bigger sound

 Marshall has unveiled three re-engineered Bluetooth speakers in a next-gen line up of models incorporating tech upgrades that promises to combine a more immersive sound experience with the company’s iconic speaker design.

-Bluetooth speakers come in all shapes and sizes, but few have such iconic and instantly recognizable classic appeal as those from Marshall.
-Designed to evoke the British company’s original guitar amplifiers that became popular in the 1960s, the reengineered Acton III, Stanmore III, and Woburn III Bluetooth speakers form a third generation of Home models, and sport the traditional signature Marshall motif and brass-colored control knobs to echo the company's live performance heritage.
+The best Bluetooth speakers come in all shapes and sizes, but few have such iconic and instantly recognizable classic appeal as those from Marshall.
+Designed to evoke the British company’s original guitar amplifiers that became popular in the 1960s, the re-engineered Acton III, Stanmore III, and Woburn III Bluetooth speakers are third generation 'Home' models (meaning they're mains powered), and sport the traditional signature Marshall motif and brass-colored control knobs to echo the company's live performance heritage.

 In order of size, the Acton III, Stanmore III, and Woburn III are priced at $279, $379, and $579, respectively.
 These third generation Bluetooth speaker models are said to incorporate angled tweeters (hidden behind the Marshall-emblazoned speaker grille) that projects a wider stereo soundstage for a more encompassing and room-filling sound.